 If your preferred vice is chocolate, Cologne has the museum for you.
-The Chocolate Museum covers the long history of turning coco beans into... chocolate and finishes with the most delicious of fountains.
+The Chocolate Museum covers the long history of turning cocoa beans into chocolate and finishes with the most delicious of fountains.

 That said, the newer sections of Dresden are enjoying a renaissance.
 Dresden off the beaten path reveals the younger, more alternative side of the city from a series of art-filled courtyards to the inspiration for Kurt Vonnegut’s Slaughterhouse-Five to the most exotic cigarette factory.

 Located at the meeting point of three rivers, this has been the meeting point for great minds.
-Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated at a castle that has since been replaced by a castle.
+Goethe was a student in Leipzig, Bach worked here as a cantor, and Martin Luther debated here.

 Today, the New Leipzig school brings fresh perspective into the art world.
-And a visit to Leipzig's 1743 Gewandhaus Orchestra, the oldest symphony orchestra in the world, proves art is alive in this great German city.
+And a visit to Leipzig's 1743 Gewandhaus Orchestra proves art is alive in this great German city.
 If you prefer the culinary arts, Auerbachs Keller is one of the oldest restaurants in the country and was a favorite of Goethe as well as locals today.

 Heidelberg is one of the few German cities that wasn't destroyed in World War II.
 This means that plenty of old world charm fills the narrow cobblestone streets and baroque city center, epitomizing Germany's romantic period of the 18th century.

-Düsseldorf is the capital of North Rhine-Westphalia, a cosmopolitan city with a playful vibe.
-A symbol for the city is the Düsseldorfer Radschläger (boy who does cartwheels) and his image can be seen throughout the city on souvenirs and statues.
-The works of architect greats like Ghery and Chipperfield also mark the city scape.
+Düsseldorf is a cosmopolitan city with a playful vibe.
+A symbol for the city is the Düsseldorfer Radschläger (the boy who does cartwheels) and his image can be seen throughout the city on souvenirs and statues.
+The works of architect greats like Gehry and Chipperfield also mark the cityscape.

 Düsseldorf is known for its rich art scene which has produced many greats.
-It is home to composers Robert Schumann and Mendelssohn and the Düsseldorf Art Academy is responsible for well known graduates like Joseph Beuys, Jörg Immendorff, and Gerhard Richter.
+It is home to composer Robert Schumann as well as the Düsseldorf Art Academy, responsible for well-known graduates like Joseph Beuys, Jörg Immendorff, and Gerhard Richter.

-A center for trade, Düsseldorf hosts trade shows throughout the year.
-Gallery Düsseldorf is the world’s biggest fashion trade fair that takes place every January.
-But buyers can shop year-round on Königsallee (King’s Avenue).
-Known as Kö by locals, this is one of Germany's best shopping streets.
+A center for trade, Düsseldorf hosts shows throughout the year.
+Gallery Düsseldorf is one of the world’s biggest fashion trade fairs that takes place every January.
+But buyers can shop year-round on Königsallee (King’s Avenue), known as Kö by locals.

-After some serious shopping, settle down with an Altbier.
-A German style brown ale, it is top-fermenting like Brit...ish pale ales and the typical beer of Düsseldorf.
-Enjoy a crisp brew in classic pubs like Fuechschen, Schumacher, Schluessel, or Uerige, or take it to the street as its Altstadt (old town) has been referred to as the "longest bar in the world".
-At no time is this more true than Carnival, when the biggest party outside of Cologne is in Düsseldorf.
+After some serious shopping, settle down with an Altbier, a German-style brown ale.
+It is top-fermenting like British pale ales and can be enjoyed in classic pubs like Fuechschen, Schumacher, Schluessel, or Uerige.
+The altstadt (old town) has been referred to as the "longest bar in the world" with the party truly never stopping during Carnival.

 Stuttgart in southwest Germany is undeservedly underrated.
-But it is a car lovers' dream, features modern architecture, and has some of the biggest beer festivals in Germany (outside of Oktoberfest).
+It is a car lovers' dream, features modern architecture, and has some of the biggest beer festivals in Germany (outside of Oktoberfest).